 Getting the influenza (flu) vaccine is more important than ever during the COVID-19 pandemic as we face the risk of both the flu virus and the coronavirus spreading at the same time.
 Flu cases usually start to increase in October and infections typically peak between December and February.
-Timing of the upcoming flu season is unpredictable and may peak earlier due to a light flu season last year.
+Timing of the flu season is unpredictable, though.

 This year, the best way to stay healthy is to get both the flu vaccine and the COVID-19 vaccine.
 If you haven’t received your vaccines yet, it’s not too late.
 Getting vaccinated can help protect you, your family and your community from serious illness.